Volunteer

 Information Desk, Museum, and Tucker Theater

-Share the history of St. Louis and Westward Expansion with visitors by volunteering as a Museum Attendant.
+Share the history of St. Louis and Westward Expansion with visitors.

-Museum Attendants serve on a rotating schedule with Park Rangers shifting each hour from information desk, tucker theater desk, and roving the museum galleries.
+Visitor Service Guides serve on a rotating schedule alongside Park Rangers shifting each hour from information desk, tucker theater desk, and roving the museum galleries.
+This is a great position for volunteers who love people!

 Two men wearing green NPS Volunteer polos and ball caps sit on an amtrak train, smiling at the camera